What does shorting the pound mean and how can you short pound sterling?

 Let’s use GBP/USD as an example.
 The price of GBP/USD is 1.22075 (so it costs $1.22 to buy £1) and you think GBP is going to decrease in value against USD – so you open a short position.
 If the price quote drops below 1.22075 by more than the spread, you will make a profit.

-You can short currency pairs using derivatives such as spread bets and CFDs.
+You can short currency pairs using derivatives such as CFDs.
 These financial products enable you to go long and short on a market without owning the underlying assets.
 And, you only have to put up a small deposit (margin) to open your position.
 Note that trading on margin could magnify your profits, as well as your losses.

 How to short the pound